JSitter/simple-docker-project/README.md

 Heroku uses an environment variable `PORT` which holds the value for the port to expose.

-Make sure your app is listening on this port.
+Make sure your app is listening on this port in order to accept incoming connections.

-View this code in [a production environment](http://simple-docker-app.herokuapp.com).
+View this code in [on Heroku](http://simple-docker-app.herokuapp.com).

-## Create Database Image
+## Use Docker to Run a Database

 This example will use MySQL, but any other database can be used instead.